DarvidTorres/mydocs/C/data types/type qualifiers.md

-A type qualifier is a keyword that is applied to a type, resulting in a qualified type.
+A type qualifier is a [[tokens#Keywords|keyword]] that is applied to a type, resulting in a qualified type.

+A type qualifier is used to refine the declaration of a variable, a function, and parameters, by specifying whether:
+- The value of an object can be changed.
+- The value of an object must always be read from memory rather than from a register.
+- More than one pointer can access a modifiable memory address.

 C supports:
 - `const`